cameronabrams/cfacv/README.md

    * watch it run -- the log file has lines that begin with "CFACV/C) that report data on fictitious variables "Z" and congruent collective variables "Th" (for "theta")

+The other example is alanine dipeptide in TIP3P water, with the phi and psi angles as CV's, driven by TAMD.

 ###INSTRUCTIONS FOR INSTALLING CFACV